ptournem/GoogleMappedPostWPPlugin/readme.txt

  - nb_post : number of posts shown (default -1 to show all posts)
  - category : the category name from which you want posts to be displayed (default empty for all category)
  - desc : show post in a desc order ( older to newer ), set it to *false* to change the order (default *true*)
+ - zoom : the google map initial zoom when the page containing the shortcode is loaded (default 10)

 All parameters are optional